Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems

 where $K = (K^A + K^B)/2$.
 Because $K^A$ and $K^B$ are diagonal in different, randomly chosen bases, their sum $2K$ defines a new notion of scale that does not completely agree with either system $A$ or $B$.
 As before, we define scale using the eigenvalues of $K$, with the collective degrees of freedom (analogous to Fourier modes) defined by the eigenvectors.
 In our construction, $K$ acquires a mass gap $K_0$, and after subtracting this off, the remaining eigenvalues will have some asymptotically scale-free behavior.
 Therefore let $\{\lambda_a + K_0\}_{a=1}^N$ denote the eigenvalues of $K$, and construct the density $\rho(\lambda)$ of these eigenvalues as we did in the finite $\phi^4$ case.
 The units associated to these eigenvalues are defined through the scaling properties of this density.
 For example, since $\rho(\lambda) \sim \lambda^{\alpha - 1}$, an extensive quantity has dimension $\alpha$.

 Expanding \eqref{eq:mixture_model} to higher orders in $\phi$, all of the terms come in the form of symmetrized outer products involving $K^A$, $K^B$, and $\delta$, with $\delta$ the identity matrix.
 For example, the $\mathcal{H}^{(4)}$ has a term like $(K^{A})_{(ab} (K^{B})_{cd)}$, which we denote $(K^A \circ K^B)_{abcd}$.
-In the eigenbasis of $K$, the matrices $K^A$ and $K^B$ are in fact approximately diagonal, but the diagonal elements pick up a mass gap just as $K$ itself does.
+In the eigenbasis of $K$, the matrices $K^A$ and $K^B$ can be approximated as diagonal, but the diagonal elements pick up a mass gap just as $K$ itself does.